Edie Farwell, Co-Founder and Director

 Dominic is a collaborator and researcher who brings together diverse action teams to address pressing sustainability challenges.
 Dominic is facile with group processes and able to thrive within different cultures and sectors.
 He cares deeply about the Earth, the community of life, and future generations, and envisions a world that is just, sustainable, and peaceful.

 Dominic earned his MA in Environmental Security and Governance from the UN-mandated University for Peace in Costa Rica, MA in Teaching from Brown University, and BA in Comparative Literature (English, French, and German) from Stanford University.
-Originally from Germany, he was raised in the United States and now lives with his wife and 7-year-old twin boys in Maine.
+He lives with his wife and 7-year-old twin boys in Potsdam, Germany.

 Jay Mead, Art of Sustainability